Skip to main content

 Emerson College is home to a small slice of Greek Life.
 According to the Berkeley Beacon, the college’s student-run newspaper, only 2% of men and 3% of women are in fraternity and sorority life groups at the school.

-Although Greek Life plays a minor role at Emerson, the school is host to a variety of organizations and opportunities, including a television network, two radio stations, and one of the nation’s most prestigious literary magazines: Ploughshares
+Although Greek Life plays a minor role at Emerson, the school hosts a variety of organizations and opportunities, including a television network, two radio stations, and one of the nation’s most prestigious literary magazines: Ploughshares.

 3. Georgetown University